Nancy O. Andrews Pushes CDFIs to Look Again at Social Justice and Investing in Local Economies

 “What would it take to add a segregation-busting feature to the Low Income Tax Credit or the New Markets Tax Credit?”
 Andrews asks.

 Andrews was President and Chief Executive Officer of Low Income Investment Fund (LIIF), a CDFI committed to alleviating poverty and helping families attain economic self-sufficiency.
 She retired from LIIF in 2018.
 In 2018 she was named the recipient of the Ned Gramlich Lifetime Achievement Award for Responsible Finance.
-She was clearly thinking about her next steps when OFN interviewed her for our Blog at the time.

 Read the full Shelterforce article posted on April 8, 2019 here.